apple/swift-protobuf/Documentation/FAQ.md

 ## Helpers for converting enum values to/from strings?

 While the library currently has this data, it is internal to the library.
-There are issues tracking adding this in the future (#326, #731), but it is currently being deferred until a decision is made on how to model _Descriptors_ in the library.
+There are issues tracking exposing this in the future (#326, #731), but it is currently being deferred until a decision is made on how to model _Descriptors_ in the library.
 In other languages, the _Descriptor_ objects are what is used to capture the metadata about Messages and Enums; it allows access to the different